Stop wondering about AI.

 Working with established companies to systematically integrate AI into operations.
 The focus is on creating an intentional change that builds on existing strengths.

-Let's have that conversation
+Let's have a real conversation

 Based in Seattle, operating globally.